garcialdev/cka-practice/commands.md

-kubectl get pods                                # List all pods in the current namespace kubectl get pods -A                             # List all pods across all namespaces kubectl get pods --field-selector=status.phase=Running  # List only running pods kubectl describe pod <pod-name>                 # Show detailed information about a specific pod kubectl logs <pod-name>                         # Display logs for a specific pod kubectl logs -f <pod-name>                      # Stream pod logs in real time
+kubectl get pods                                # List all pods in the current namespace kubectl get pods -A                             # List all pods across all namespaces kubectl get pods --field-selector=status.phase=Running  # List only running pods kubectl get all                                 # List all resources in the current namespace kubectl describe pod <pod-name>                 # Show detailed information about a specific pod kubectl logs <pod-name>                         # Display logs for a specific pod kubectl logs -f <pod-name>                      # Stream pod logs in real time